OpenDriveLab/OpenLane/README.md

 - [License](#license)

 ## News
+- [2023/03]: We maintain a leaderboard on [paperswithcode](https://paperswithcode.com/sota/3d-lane-detection-on-openlane).
 - [2022/11]: We released `v1.2` of the Openlane dataset and features are shown as following.
   - Add frame pose info for sequential research.
   - [Filter some noise points](https://github.com/OpenDriveLab/OpenLane/issues/23) and [fix coordinate system bug](https://github.com/OpenDriveLab/OpenLane/issues/31).